zaidkx7/CU-BlitZ/README.md

 ## 🔧 How It Works

-UniBlitz runs on specific university domains (e.g., `cu.edu.pk`).
+CU-BlitZ runs on specific university domains (e.g., `cu.edu.pk`).
 Once you open the evaluation page or click the extension popup, it:

 1. Retrieves your saved rating/comment from storage
 2. Fills all questions and comment fields